On the proportion of derangements in affine classical groups: Introduction

 Given a non-negative integer $j$ and an indeterminate $x$, we define

-Let $G$ be one of our affine classical groups, and let $\delta_p(G)$ denote the proportion of derangements of $p$-power order in $G$: this quantity plays a crucial role in computing exact formulas for $\delta(G)$, and, when $G=\AU_m(q)$, we obtain the following result.
+Further, if $G$ is one of the affine classical groups listed in Equation \eqref{affineclassical}, we denote by $\delta_p(G)$ the proportion of derangements of $p$-power order in $G$: this quantity plays a crucial role in the computation of the exact formulas for $\delta(G)$, and we obtain the following result.